Lee has played "Skyrim" for several years now and enjoys writing about it and her various Dovahkiin.

-She Doesn't Care If You're A Werewolf
+She Doesn't Care If You're a Werewolf

 I actually love playing a werewolf in Skyrim.
-I find it ten times more fun than being a vampire (sorry vamp fans).
+I find it 10 times more fun than being a vampire (sorry vamp fans).
 The downside, however, is that your followers will leave you if you suddenly burst into a giant snarling beast while traveling with them.

 Vilja doesn't mind that you're a werewolf.
 In fact, her initial reaction always makes me laugh,

 "By the Divines!
 You're a werewolf!"

 Vilja has other cute lines where she assures you that she isn't afraid or you shouldn't be embarrassed.
 Eventually, she gets comfortable enough to keep commenting about wanting to bathe you.

 If you have Inigo in your party as a werewolf, it's even funnier to hear his comments combined with Vilja's.
 The other day my character changed, and Inigo sighed as he said, "There she goes again . . ."

 Vilja has a feature that allows her to carry a crapton of loot.
 She will then sell that loot at the store, and you will get exactly what it's worth, regardless of how much money the merchant actually has.

 It feels a bit like cheating, but I absolutely love it.
 I also love sending Vilja off to shop while I go and do things, then meeting up with her later.
 I see it as a cute little feature.

 "Vilja, could you go and buy me some potions?
 Thanks."